 Analysts say that many times investors & creditors prefer a higher Equity ratio.
 Because firstly, it shows higher commitment from the owners (shareholders).
 Moreover, lower debt means the creditors would get priority in the settlement at the time of liquidation.
 A higher ratio also means relative flexibility to the firm to use the funds for better business opportunities like expansion, etc., instead of distributing the same as dividends.

-As we discussed above, the debt ratio is the opposite of the equity ratio.
+As discussed above, the debt ratio is the opposite of the equity ratio.
 In other words, it is the remaining value of the total funds after deducting the equity ratio.
-The formula for calculating this ratio is also the same as the equity ratio; only we need to replace the total equity quantum by the total debts.
+The formula for calculating this ratio is the same as the equity ratio; only we need to replace the total equity quantum with the total debts.
 The formula is as below:

 Thus it is clear that Equity Ratio = 100 – Debt ratio.